w-guo/wguo/content/publication/manufacture-tda-isam.md

 publication_short:
 publication_types:
 - "1"
-publishDate: "2021-01-01T00:00:00Z"
+publishDate: "2020-01-01T00:00:00Z"
 # slides: example
+summary:
-summary: Generate an abstract view of the manufacturing data using the Mapper algorithm in TDA to facilitate a better understanding of the casual relationships between process variables and outputs through visualization.
+#Generate an abstract view of the manufacturing data using the Mapper algorithm in TDA to facilitate a better understanding of the casual relationships between process variables and outputs through visualization.
 tags:
 - Topological data analysis
 - Feature selection